3 Advantages of SGB and Ketamine Infusion Therapy

-Stella provides the people we work with concierge-level access to a network of mental healthcare professionals which allows for further healing after SGB and/or ketamine infusion therapy.
+Stella provides the people we work with concierge-level access to a network of mental healthcare professionals which allows for further healing after DSR SGB and/or ketamine infusion.

 Our Patient Care Team will check in to measure symptoms and ensure we are providing proper follow care and resource.

-After being treated by Stella, some schedule a follow-up SGB or additional ketamine infusion therapy sessions.
+After being treated by Stella, some schedule a follow-up DSR SGB or additional ketamine treatment.
 Our Patient Care Team will thoroughly explain all options so an informed decision can be made.

-Ketamine infusion therapy by Stella is administered by trained personnel under the direction of a Board Certified Doctor who carefully monitors dosing and makes real-time adjustments as needed.
+Ketamine infusions by Stella are administered by trained personnel under the direction of a board-certified doctor who carefully monitors dosing and makes real-time adjustments as needed.
 Unlike other ketamine providers, we do not ask those in our care to participate in talk therapy during the infusion session.

 Most treatment locations allow people to bring their own music and a family member or friend.
 This allows them to set the tone of their infusion session.